FAQs

 Can I have a same day or urgent appointment?

-At the moment, my ADHD Foundation clinic runs on a Friday and the GMG Clinic on a Monday and Tuesday.
+At the moment, my Liverpool clinic runs on Thursdays and Fridays and Birmingham Clinic occasional Saturdays.
 My waiting list is around 1-2 weeks.

 I may be able to see an urgent referral on another day but this cannot be guaranteed as I have NHS and Court commitments and depends on room availability.